 Chicken quinoa bowls with quinoa, kale, chili chicken, mango, black beans, cilantro, jalapeños, and creamy Cilantro Avocado Dressing.
 Customizable to each family member’s preference which is perfect for any family, especially with kids (haha, we all can talk about this one for hours).

 Last week me and Alex had this conversation while walking, how we like to cook one pot or pan meals where you throw everything together and stir.
-And how much we love easy shrimp tacos, black bean zucchini burger, black bean and rice burritos and zucchini noodle bowls but do not make them often at home.
+And how much we love easy shrimp tacos, black bean zucchini burger, Instant Pot chicken burritos and zucchini noodle bowls but do not make them often at home.
 And I feel like we are missing out.

-I just do not like to dirty many bowls, wrap them with plastic, put in the fridge.
+I just do not like to dirty many bowls, wrap them with plastic, put them in the fridge.
 Another problem is I cook mainly during the day so everything has to be refrigerated and reheated for dinner.
-Then for leftovers everything is separated again and I have to re-open bowls and remake meal again.
+Then for leftovers, everything is separated again and I have to re-open bowls and remake the meal again.
 So much work, it drives me crazy.

-But because all of us love all above mentioned dishes I decided to re-invent the way I serve them.
+But because all of us love all the above-mentioned dishes I decided to re-invent the way I serve them.

 I grabbed large baking dish I use for making casseroles and added all ingredients to it as I was chopping.
 Smaller items went into smaller bowls on top.
 Then I covered everything with one large piece of plastic wrap and refrigerated.
 For dinner, I placed it in the middle of the kitchen table along with Cilantro Avocado Dressing and pot of quinoa.
 Voila!
 All was left to do was to remove the plastic wrap.
 This method worked really well and you might have been using it forever which makes you very smart.